Yianni Diakomihalis: 2019–2020

 Diakomihalis did not compete at the NCAA level in 2019–2020, as he took an Olympic redshirt year and focused on freestyle.

 2020–2021

 Yianni planned to return to college wrestling in 2020–2021; however, the Ivy League announced the cancellation of all winter sports on November 13, 2020, due to the COVID-19 pandemic.

 2021–2022

 After 975 days, Diakomihalis finally returned to the mat for the Big Red on November 20, 2021, defeating Stanford's Jaden Abas at 149 pounds.
 He finished 28-0 and won his third NCAA title (his first at 149 pounds).

 2022–2023

 Diakomihalis finished his college career with his fourth title at the NCAA tournament in Tulsa (his second title at 149 pounds) with a 4-2 victory over Sammy Sasso of Ohio State University.
 Diakomihalis became the fifth wrestler in NCAA history, and the second from Cornell University, to win four NCAA titles.
+While at Cornell he was a member of Quill and Dagger.